 - a top-down approach to cascading and breaking down KPIs.

-There are both financial and industry-specific KPIs in place.
+With both financial and industry-specific KPIs in place, the system includes:

-- corporate KPIs based on the key financial, economic, and industry-specific indicators from the Company’s consolidated business plan and business plans of its businesses;
+- corporate KPIs based on the key financial, economic, and industry-specific indicators from the Company’s consolidated business plan and business plans of its business units;

 - individual KPIs based on individual strategic goals for each top executive.

-KPIs and targets for the senior management are set by Rosneft’s Board of Directors subject to preliminary discussion by the relevant committee on an annual basis.
+KPIs and targets for the senior management are set by Rosneft’s Board of Directors on an annual basis subject to preliminary discussion by the relevant committee.

-The 2019 KPIs for Rosneft’s top managers are based on the business plan approved in December 2018, and adopted by the Board of Directors on 22 February 2019 (Minutes No. 16).
+Based on the current business plan, the 2020 KPIs for Rosneft’s top managers were adopted by the Board of Directors on 16 March 2020 (Minutes No. 16).

-Corporate KPIs and the individual KPIs of the CEO for the year include:
+Corporate KPIs and the individual KPIs of the CEO for 2020 include:

 - return on average capital employed (ROACE);